Fear of Flying? How Hypnosis Helps You Overcome Flight Anxiety

 During hypnosis, your mind can:

-Hypnosis isn’t about forcing yourself to get on a plane; it’s about helping your mind believe that flying is truly safe.
+Hypnosis is not about forcing yourself to get on a plane; it is about helping your mind believe that flying is truly safe.

-Still unsure about what hypnosis is (and isn’t)?
-Learn the truth in 7 Common Hypnosis Myths That Are Holding You Back—trusted by clients across DC, Maryland, and Northern Virginia.
-Common hypnosis myths →
+Still unsure about what hypnosis is (and is not)?
+Learn the truth in 7 Common Hypnosis Myths That Are Holding You Back, trusted by clients across Maryland, DC, and Northern Virginia.
+Common hypnosis myths

 The Science Behind Hypnosis for Flying Anxiety